-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 2. Think About Visual Branding

-When it comes to webinars, you need to be consistent and try to align everything with your brand’s visual tone.
+Be consistent and try to align everything with your brand’s visual tone.

 For example, be sure you insert your logo where it makes sense, such as the opening animation or the main slides.
 You also need to use fonts, colors, and other visual elements that match your brand’s overall style.

-These details might seem small and insignificant, but remember that they are essential to creating a cohesive experience for your webinar attendees.
+These small details are essential to creating a cohesive experience for your webinar attendees.

-They also make your brand more recognizable, especially if you utilize the same visual style in your other content.
+Also, they’ll make your brand more recognizable, especially if you utilize the same visual style in your other content.

+For example, check out Meera Kothand’s yellow, red, black, and white slide color scheme…

-3. Keep Mobile In Mind
+3. Keep Mobile in Mind

 Not everyone who views your webinar will do so on a desktop computer.